scottmillers/Terraform/aws/lambda/url-to-html/README.md

 You are done.

-## Deployment Options
+## Lambda Deployment Options

 The next sections explain how to deploy the Lambda function using different methods.
 You only need to do one of the deployment options.

-### Deploy the Lambda function using Terraform (Optional)
+### Deploy the Lambda function using Terraform

 These steps explain how to create a package that is used by Terraform to deploy the Lambda function.